InnovateForVegas/.github/profile/README.md

 ### Joining our Org

-If you would like to be added to this GitHub organization (InnovateForVegas) and be a Contributor of Creative Works to our Civic Volunteer endeavors, please add a discussion item to our *Join Request* discussion category:
+If you would like to be added to this GitHub organization (InnovateForVegas) and be a Contributor of Creative Works to our Civic Volunteer endeavors, please add a discussion item to our *Join Request* discussion category (be logged in to your preferred GitHub Account):

 [![Button Join]][JOIN]